 Becca and I are big believers of self-education.
 Many years ago we took an entire year off of writing and did nothing but read and discuss writing books.
 Wow, did that ever help us deepen our knowledge of craft!
 We have many favorites, which you can find HERE, but of special note would be Lisa Cron’s Story Genius, Don Maass’ The Emotional Craft of Story, and James Scott Bell’s Write From The Middle.

 I’d be remiss if I didn’t mention our own books, which many of you have welcomed onto your bookshelves.
-I hope that if you are considering a gift for a friend, or need help with developing your description yourself, you’ll give one of our bestselling volumes a try. 🙂
+I hope that if you are considering a gift for a friend, or need help with developing your description yourself, you’ll give one of our bestselling volumes a try, perhaps the expanded 2nd edition of The Emotion Thesaurus (it has 55 more entries!). 🙂